 At this time, the temple renovation was underway and the Chola king Manimudi Chola, hearing of the leaning Lingam, tried to set it right, but could not, even when his men tried to tie ropes and pull it using elephants.
 Ultimately Kunkiliya Kalaya Nayanar came to the temple to assist the king.
 He tied the lingam at one end of a rope covered with flowers, and tied the other end around his neck.
 He put in his all might and the merits of his penance, but could not straighten the Lingam.
 Finally, with his neck being choked he almost neared death, when Lord Siva appeared and straightened himself in deference to the Nayanar’s wish.
 There is a separate shrine for Kunkiliyakkalaya Nayanar at this temple.

 Unlike the male nagas who worshipped at Keelperumpallam, Kalhasti and Thirunageswaram, it is Naga kanni who has worshipped here.
 This temple is sarpa dosha nivritti sthalam.

 This temple has two massive gopurams – a 7-tier rajagopuram on the west, and a 5-tier gopuram on the east.
 Lord Siva and Parvati are in kalyana kolam.
 The Durga at this temple is considered extremely powerful.

 The temple is closely linked to the concept of Shodashopacharam puja (worship involving 16 steps or procedures), and it is believed that such puja may have originated here.

 The Nayanmars Appar and Aiyadigal Kadavarkon, as well as Nambiyandar Nambi, amongst others, have sung at this temple.
-Arunagirinathar has sung about this temple in his Tiruppugazh.
+Arunagirinathar has sung about Murugan at this temple, in his Tiruppugazh.

 Other information for your visit